EdySamaha/Effective_Penetration_Testing_tools/README.md

-# Automated Penetration Testing tools
+# Effective Penetration Testing tools
 A collection of tools that can be used to test for potential security flaws in your systems.

 ## Contents